HL7/fetal_records/input/pagecontent/index.md

 ##### Out of Scope

-As HL7 we realize that we cannot dictate mandatory rules how the fetal data should be stored in systems.
+HL7 cannot dictate rules on how fetal data should be stored in systems.
 Some systems store the data with the mother as subject, while others use a different subject.

 Neither are we in the position to dictate the use of certain terminologies.
 There might be license issues with certain terminologies.
 However we will provide examples as guidance to show how certain values can be expressed.